H3c7o4/alx-higher_level_programming/0x04-python-more_data_structures/README.md

  - How to iterate over a dictionary
  - What is a lambda function
  - What are the map, reduce and filter functions

+This program was written as part of the curriculum for Holberton School.
+Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+For more information, visit this link.